Planetary Boundaries We Need to Respect

 Be Concerned!
 Six of the Nine Boundaries Have Now Been Exceeded

 • Climate Change – CO2 levels have exceeded 415 ppm, far beyond the 350 ppm limit needed for a safe climate.
-This has already increased global temperatures by over one degree Celsius (1°C) above pre-industrial levels, destabilizing Earth’s climate patterns and increasing global extreme weather, wildfires, droughts, floods, and rising sea levels globally.
+This has already increased global temperatures by over one degree Celsius (1°C) above pre-industrial levels, destabilizing Earth’s climate patterns and increasing extreme weather, wildfires, droughts, floods, and rising sea levels.
 We all bear witness to these consequences, and they are worsening.

-• Biodiversity Loss – Current species extinction rates are 100 to 1000 times higher than pre-human levels, indicating dangerous levels of biodiversity loss, which further undermine ecosystem functioning and raise this boundary into the high-risk zone.
-The estimates are that the planet will lose upwards of one million species within the coming decades.
+• Biodiversity Loss – Current species extinction rates are 100 to 1000 times higher than pre-human levels, indicating dangerous levels of biodiversity loss.
+These levels further undermine ecosystem functioning and raise this boundary into the high-risk zone.
+Estimates are that the planet will lose upwards of one million species within the coming decades.
 There is disagreement on this, however, with many scientists stating that there will be far more extinctions.

 • Biogeochemical Flows – Heavy disruption of nitrogen and phosphorus cycles due to fertilizer use and pollution has pushed us into the high-risk zone.
 This causes algal blooms and ocean dead zones, threatening aquatic and terrestrial ecosystems across the planet.